Richardsl/heatmap-calendar-obsidian/README.md

 - Doesn't adapt to darkmode yet
 - Intended to be used with DataviewJS, but could possibly be used standalone or with other plugins as its just a global function
 - Week starts on Monday, not configurable yet
-- Date format (name of daily note) is currently YYYY-MM-DD, not configurable yet
+- Date format is YYYY-MM-DD, if your daily note filname is something else, you can use JS to change it in the loop
 - I used [leonardocolor.io](https://leonardocolor.io) to create the example color gradients